DionneMaguire/dionnes_wines/README.md

 ![confirmation page](/documentation/images/confirmation.png)

-### blog page
+### Blog page

 If the user clicks on blog on the navbar, they will be taken to the blog list page.
 Each blog has an image, date and a title.
-On large scereens there are 3 blogs accross the page, on mobile one blog is stacked on top of the next.
+On large screens there are 3 blogs accross the page, on mobile one blog is stacked on top of the next.

 ![blog](/documentation/images/blog.png)